Created Tuesday 27 March 2018

 Deprived other species of their rightful place in the web of life...

 Polluted our soil...

 Fabricated complex and unsustainable habitats like mega cities...

 Forged them to become financial centres of symbolic wealth....

-And because everything that looked like a likely resource to come up with an edifice that we proudly called.........
+And usurped everything that looked like a resource to come up with an edifice that we proudly called.........

 This explains the ecological collapse that we are seeing all around today.But how much of this can happen before the fabric of life starts unravelling visibly?